-I have been collecting vintage Hermès scarves for the past few years since our first buying trip to Paris.
+I have been collecting vintage Hermès scarves for the past few years since my first buying trip to Paris.
 I love coming across Hermés in different patterns and color schemes, looking for different artists, and the stories wrapped up in each one.
 I’ve also been collecting the vintage Hermés turbans, but that’s a whole different addiction issue for another day.

-Most Hermés scarves I purchased in the Paris flea market, the photo above I snapped on our most recent trip.
-Two were given to me for my first Mother’s Day by my sweet friend, Farrah.
+My other two were given to me for my first Mother’s Day by a friend.
 I love how each one is different and a true piece of art.

 When I started collecting the vintage pieces, I knew I wanted to frame them.
 I had seen it done in a few different styles, some in shadow boxes or acrylic.
 But my Hérmes scarves are so bold I wanted something simple so they could speak for themselves.